Elementary embeddings in torsion-free hyperbolic groups: Factor sets

 One of the most important hypotheses in Proposition \ref{ShortQuotientsAreProper} is the fact that $G$ is freely indecomposable: this is required to show that the limit tree has no Levitt components, a condition which is absolutely essential to make the shortening argument work.
 But in fact, the absence of Levitt components is also guaranteed if $G$ is only freely indecomposable relative to a subgroup $H$, provided $H$ is elliptic in the limit tree.
 To ensure this, we fix an embedding $H \hookrightarrow \Gamma$, and replace a few definitions and arguments by their relative versions.

 We say that a group $G$ is freely indecomposable with respect to a subgroup $H$ if it does not admit any non trivial free product decomposition of the form $G = G' * G''$ where $H$ is contained in $G'$.
 We start by giving \begin{defi} \emph{(relative modular group $\Mod_H(G)$)} Let $G$ be a torsion-free hyperbolic group, and let $H$ be a subgroup of $G$ with respect to which $G$ is freely indecomposable.
 The modular group of $G$ relative to $H$ is the subgroup of $\Aut(G)$ generated by those inner automorphisms and Dehn twists which restrict to the identity on $H$.
 We denote it by $\Mod_H(G)$. \end{defi} Note that if $H$ is not abelian, its centralizer in $G$ is trivial so the modular group is in fact generated by Dehn twists.
-In the relative case, the factor set existence result we is given by \begin{prop} Let $G$ be a hyperbolic group which is freely indecomposable with respect to a non abelian subgroup $H$.
+In the relative case, the factor set existence result is given by

+\begin{prop} Let $G$ be a hyperbolic group which is freely indecomposable with respect to a non abelian subgroup $H$.
 Let $\Gamma$ be a torsion-free hyperbolic group endowed with a fixed embedding $j:H \hookrightarrow \Gamma$.
 There exists a finite set of proper quotients of $G$, and a finite subset $H_0$ of $H$, such that for any non injective morphism $h:G \to \Gamma$ which coincides with $j$ on $H_0$, there is an element $\sigma$ of $\Mod_H(G)$ such that $h \circ \sigma$ factors through one of the corresponding quotient maps. \end{prop}

 The proof of this proposition is similar to the non relative case, we will thus only outline the differences.
 For the rest of this section, let $G$ be a hyperbolic group which is freely indecomposable with respect to a non abelian subgroup $H$, fix $D$ a finite generating set for $G$.
 Let $\Gamma$ be a torsion-free hyperbolic group endowed with a fixed embedding $j:H \hookrightarrow \Gamma$ and with a finite generating set $D(\Gamma)$.
 We will say that a morphism $G \to \Gamma$ fixes $H$ if it coincides with $j$ on $H$.